 “So, how did it go?” asked Lily excitedly for once.
 Usually she was less than enthusiastic about boy conversations and hid from them behind the pages of a book.
 Marion felt it unfortunate she had chosen this particular occasion to break the habit.

-“What’s wrong?” the red-head asked again, walking over to Marion on her bed and squeezing her a little in comfort.
+“What’s wrong?”
+Lily asked again, walking over to Marion on her bed and squeezing her a little in comfort.

 “Honestly, it was fine.
 But I can’t help thinking weird.”
-Marion said, giving in to her persistent friend before they tried more violent ways of coaxing out the information.
+Marion said, giving in to her persistent friend before they tried more annoying ways of coaxing out the information.

 “How do you mean?”
-Alice quizzed as she came to sit with them also.
+Alice inquired as she came to sit with them also.
 Marion told them every last detail, causing her friends to lull into a silence of confusion.

-“Well that sounds kind off… nice.”
-Alice managed, not to convincingly.
+“Well that sounds kind of… nice.”
+Alice managed, not too convincingly.
+Lily's eyebrows wrinkled.

 “Seems kind of gay if you ask me.”
-Mary called from the other side of the room.
+Mary called bitterly from the other side of the room, flicking another page.

 “No one asked you, Mary.”
 Lily replied to her as softly as she could without conveying her annoyance.
 “I’m sure it’s all fine, he was probably just a little bit nervous.
 Remember the first time he asked you out?
 He was terrified, wasn’t he?
 And loads of guys have asked you out, I suppose he might feel like he’s got a lot to measure up to.”
 She reassured her.
 It wasn’t usually something Lily was good at when she was around other people but Marion seemed convinced enough.

 “So, looks like you’ve got some mean competition Padfoot, my friend.”
 Remus joked, patting Sirius on the back.
 Sirius glowered and shook his head furiously.

-“You think I’d fight with anyone for Preston’s affection?
+“You think I’d fight with anyone for Preston’s affections?
 No thanks.
-Plus, even if I did want to take her out, I wouldn’t be as dopey as to not kiss her.
-What kind of idiot must this Berkeley guy be?” he said rather convincingly.
+Plus, even if I did want to take her out, I wouldn’t be as thick as to not kiss her.
+What kind of idiot must Balls-out Berkeley be?” he said rather convincingly.

 “He has a point.”
-James put in, “We all wouldn’t make that mistake.
+James put in, “None of us would make that mistake.
 If the girl wants to go out with you, she wants you to kiss her.”